 Why MHFA is crucial:

 Stigma is one of the biggest barriers to seeking help.
-Implementing MHFA training can transform your workplace into a safe, inclusive, and supportive space.
+Implementing MHFA training as part of your employer funded mental healthcare can transform your workplace into a safe, inclusive, and supportive space.

 Employee Assistance Programmes (EAPs) provide employees with confidential tools and resources to navigate both personal and professional challenges while staying productive.